aartidalvi/Find-My-Buddy/readme.txt

 2. DESCRIPTION/ABSTRACT:

-What happens when you are new to a place, don’t know anyone and need a help?
+What happens when you are new to a place, donâ€™t know anyone and need a help?
 Can you go around, ask for help and trust their answers too?
 Find my buddy is a solution to all these problems!
 You can find buddies near you to get help with the queries that you may have about the new place.

 Features of the application: